 The processes end up stripping the environment of plant life, amplify soil erosion which may cause flooding and landslides, disturbing the surface of the earth, severely spoiling habitations of animals, in most cases, such effects cannot be reversed.

 8. Climate change

-As a result, the longer wave radiation gets entrapped in the ambiance where there is already high concentration of carbon dioxide causing a further increase in temperatures.
-This will lead to global warming which consist of changes in rainfall patterns, melting of glaciers and changes in sea levels.
+As a result, the longer wave radiation gets entrapped in the ambiance where there is already a high concentration of carbon dioxide causing a further increase in temperatures.
+This will lead to global warming which consists of changes in rainfall patterns, melting of glaciers, and changes in sea levels.

 8. Waste oil